quicwg/base-drafts/draft-ietf-quic-recovery.md

 Slow start exits to congestion avoidance.
-Congestion avoidance in NewReno uses an additive increase multiplicative decrease (AIMD) approach that increases the congestion window by one MSS of bytes per congestion window acknowledged.
+Congestion avoidance in NewReno uses an additive increase multiplicative decrease (AIMD) approach that increases the congestion window by one maximum packet size per congestion window acknowledged.
 When a loss is detected, NewReno halves the congestion window and sets the slow start threshold to the new congestion window.

 ## Recovery Period